sumanc/Crony-Eval/README.md

 ### Usage
 ## XCode Intregration
-1. Unzip Crony.zip file
-2. Drag Crony folder and drop it into your XCode project
+1. Drag Crony folder and drop it into your XCode project
-3. Select "Copy items if needed" and "Create groups" options
+2. Select "Copy items if needed" and "Create groups" options
-4. Select the targets and click Finish
+3. Select the targets and click Finish
-5. Go to BUild Settings and add -ObjC as additional linker flag
+4. Go to Build Settings and add -ObjC as additional linker flag
-6. Open your AppDelehgate.m file include BSCrony.h
+5. Open your AppDelehgate.m file include BSCrony.h
-7. in didFinishLaunchingWithOptions, add the following line;
+6. in didFinishLaunchingWithOptions, add the following line;
    1. [BSCrony initializeCrony:nil];
-8. Compile and run the app
+7. Compile and run the app